jackcary/pandemicpregnancy.com/content/_index.md

 Possibly.
 The CDC has recently added pregnant people to their [list of those who are at higher risk for severe illness](https://www.cdc.gov/coronavirus/2019-ncov/need-extra-precautions/people-at-higher-risk.html), although to date, the limited COVID-19 data is inconclusive.

 Pregnant people are at a higher risk of severe illness with similar respiratory viruses (e.g., SARS and MERS).

+### How can I stay healthy and manage my stress and anxiety?

+To prevent the spread of coronavirus, you should wash your hands often, cough into your elbow, refrain from touching your face, keep a safe distance from others, and stay home if you can.

+To stay healthy and manage stress, the American College of Obstetricians and Gynecologists (ACOG) [recommends](https://www.acog.org/patient-resources/faqs/pregnancy/coronavirus-pregnancy-and-breastfeeding#how%20can%20I%20stay%20physically%20healthy%20right%20now) eating healthy foods, exercising, getting plenty of sleep, taking breaks from the COVID-19 news and social media, and staying connected with friends and family via phone or online.

 ### Can the virus be transmitted to my baby in utero?